WendyAnthony/Code_Each_Day/Code-Projects-2020.md

 ## R1D261 2020-12-26 <a name="R1D261"/>
 **Today's Progress**:
 - playing with Leaflet for R
   - found code to add a search box
   - found code to create to create timeline in Leaflet for R
+- found a package & some R code to work with Google Earth Engine `RGEE`

 **Thoughts:**
 - excited to find different ways to use leaflet